bernardosecades/zaslink/README.md

 ## <a name="what-is-this-api">🐺 What is this API ?</a>

+ZasLink secret is a link that can be accessed only once.
+It’s a single-use URL.

 This api allow share sensitive information that's both simple and secure.

+Keep sensitive info out of your email and chat logs.

+When you share sensitive information, such as passwords or private links, through email or chat, copies of that data can be stored in various locations.
+By using a one-time link, the information is accessible only once and can't be viewed again by anyone else.
+This ensures that your sensitive data is shared securely, with only one recipient able to access it.
+It's similar to sending a self-destructing message.

 ## <a name="production-and-development-links">✨ Production and development links</a>